htl-leo-posethi/general/README.md

 ### Unit 6 - Prolog Basics
 In this unit we will familiarize ourselves with *Prolog* a programming language purely based on a logical calculus.
 You may find things a bit unclear at the beginning since the language misses the usual conditional and looping constructs but at the end you will be able to see the strengths of this approach.

-Class Material: The instructions as well as the assignment can be found in the following [repository](https://github.com/htl-leo-posethi/coding-assignment2-prolog-basics).
+Class Material: The instructions as well as the assignment can be found in the [following repository](https://github.com/htl-leo-posethi/coding-assignment2-prolog-basics).

+### Unit 7 - Prolog Recursion and Lists
+In this unit we are repeating recursion and how this is done in Prolog.
+Based on this we can start working with lists and learn the power of this concept in Prolog.

+Class Material: Again both, instructions and assignment, can be found in [another repository](https://github.com/htl-leo-posethi/coding-assignment3-prolog-recursion-and-lists.git).